YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## DeleteAlert directive {#DeleteAlert}

 Instructs the client to delete the specified alarm.
-Upon receipt, the client must delete the specified alarm and report the result to CIC using either one of the events below.
+Upon receipt, the client must delete the specified alarm and report the result to CIC using either one of the event messages below.

 * [`Alerts.DeleteAlertSucceeded`](#DeleteAlertSucceeded) event: When the client has successfully deleted the specified alarm.
 * [`Alerts.DeleteAlertFailed`](#DeleteAlertFailed) event: When the client has failed to delete the specified alarm.